Jahnu-Deka/YouTube-Video-Transcription-and-Summarization-App/README.md

 Gen AI Project

-This project aims to build an end-to-end application that uses Google Gini Pro to transcribe and summarize YouTube videos.
+This project aims to build an end-to-end application that uses Google Gemini Pro to transcribe and summarize YouTube videos.
 The application leverages the YouTube Transcript API to extract the transcript text and Google Gini Pro's generate_content function to summarize the transcript.

 ## Table of Contents
 - [Project Objective](#project-objective)